 Once the Crypto profile has been selected, you may click on OK.

 Note: If you are using the firewall behind NAT, then you can check the option enable NAT traversal, that is not required here as we are simulating the internet and using the Public IP on the Paloalto firewall.

 We now configured the IKE Gateway on the Paloalto Firewall 1, let’s go ahead and do the same steps on the Firewall2.

 Peer Address: 184.108.40.206 (Firewall2 outside IP.)

 Authentication(Pre-Shared Key): Paloalto.

-Add the IKEv1 and V2 profile that you have created earlier.
+Add the IKEv1 and V2 profiles that you have created earlier.

 We have now completed the phase1 configuration of the IPsec tunnel in both the Palo Alto firewalls.
-Let’s go ahead and configure the Phase2, which include the IPsec Crypto and the Tunnel creation.
+Let’s go ahead and configure Phase2, which includes the IPsec Crypto and the Tunnel creation.